 Obstructive sleep apnea

 Obstructive sleep apnea is the most common one.
-When you fall asleep and you are relaxing, your muscles in your upper airway, your tongue, your throat, your mouth are relaxing a bit too much and they're falling back and just obstructing your upper airway there so they're closing off your trachea where the air comes in and causes of obstructive sleep apnea.
+When you fall asleep, you are in a relaxing status.
+Your muscles in your upper airway and your tongue, throat, and mouth are relaxing a bit too much, and they’re falling back and just obstructing your upper airway there, so they’re closing off your trachea where the air comes in and causes of obstructive sleep apnea.

-If you suffer from OSA, the most obvious change is probably being overweight.
-So if you are carrying a bit more weight, you're more prone to having sleep apnea.
-There's no doubt about that.
-We carry a lot of weight in our neck here, and so the more weight you got, when you lie there, it's putting more pressure on those muscles, more weight on those muscles when they relax it's more likely to just close over sinus issues.
+If you suffer from OSA, the most noticeable change is probably being overweight.
+So if you are carrying a bit more weight, you’re more prone to having sleep apnea.
+There’s no doubt about that.
+We carry a lot of weight in our neck here, so the more weight you get when you lie there, the more pressure you put on those muscles, more weight on those muscles when they relax, and the more likely to close over sinus issues.

 Central sleep apnea

-Normally your brain's telling your lungs to breathe, and with central sleep apnea there's a bit of a signal fault happening there, and so your lungs just aren't getting told to breathe, so your airway can be open but you're just not getting you to know that signal down to your lungs debris and central sleep apnea can go undiagnosed quite often because there can sometimes be no snoring associated with it.
+Usually, your brain’s telling your lungs to breathe, and with central sleep apnea, there’s a bit of a signal fault.
+Your lungs aren’t getting told to breathe, so your airway can be open, but you’re just not getting to know that signal down to your lungs debris.
+Central sleep apnea can go undiagnosed quite often because there can sometimes be no snoring.

-With obstructive sleep apnea, there's normally a lot of noise and snoring that goes along with it, because of the restriction.
-So generally people are aware that something is going on, but with central sleep apnea, you might not get those noises.
+There’s usually a lot of noise and snoring with obstructive sleep apnea that goes along with it because of the restriction.
+So generally, people are aware that something is going on, but with central sleep apnea, you might not get those noises.

 Mixed sleep apnea

-Without treatment, you'll most likely have sleep apnea for life, unfortunately, so we must treat it.
+Unfortunately, without treatment, you’ll most likely have sleep apnea for life, so we must treat it.

 Sleep Apnea Treatments

 The older we get, the more severe the sleep apnea tends to become.
-If we have sleep apnea happening when we are young and we do anything about it, as we get older, it generally gets a bit worse.
+If we have sleep apnea happening when we are young and do nothing about it, it generally worsens as we get older.

-Usually, we need to do some weight loss and lifestyle changes, while the truth is that when you have sleep apnea, you're generally pretty tired during the day and you don't feel very energetic, so it' hard to go and do exercise.
-So it can be quite a challenge which is why we sort of tend to do CPAP therapy.
+Usually, we need to do some weight loss and lifestyle changes, while the truth is that when you have sleep apnea, you’re generally pretty tired during the day, and you don’t feel very energetic, so it’s hard to go and do exercise.
+So it can be quite a challenge which is why we tend to do CPAP therapy.

-About lifestyle change, we need to stop smoking and avoid alcohol consumption in the evening.
-Alcohol is very enjoyable because it's a muscle relaxant and makes us very relaxed but what we want to avoid when we're sleeping is excessive muscle relaxing, because that's what causing the obstruction to happen.
+We need to stop smoking and avoid alcohol consumption in the evening regarding lifestyle changes.
+Alcohol is very enjoyable because it’s a muscle relaxant and makes us very relaxed.
+We want to avoid excessive muscle-relaxing when we’re sleeping because that’s what obstructs it from happening.
 So you really should avoid that glass of wine before bed and quit smoking.

-The next one is positional therapy, which means you just stay off your back when you're sleeping.
+The next one is positional therapy, which means staying off your back when you’re sleeping.
 So just sleeping on your side.
-This doesn't work for everyone obviously but these are just some of the treatment options.
+This doesn’t work for everyone, obviously, but these are just some of the treatment options.

-There is a number of surgical options out there but we must sort of first exhaust our non-invasive treatment options which are a lot more enjoyable and far less painful than jumping down the surgical road.
+There are several surgical options out there, but we must first exhaust our non-invasive treatment options which are a lot more enjoyable and far less painful than jumping down the surgical road.

 Positive Airway Pressure Therapy

-So let's talk about the most favorite therapy, which is positive airway pressure therapy.
-This is the gold standard and also the most common form of treating sleep apnea.
-If you know nothing about it, it's basically you have a little device, a machine with some tubing and you wear a small mask when you go yo bed.
+So let’s talk about the most favorite therapy, positive airway pressure therapy, which is the gold standard and the most common form of treating sleep apnea.
+You have a little device, a machine with some tubing, and you wear a small mask when you go to bed.
 The machine creates air pressure.
-When the pressure on the outside of your body is higher than the pressure in your lungs, it forces air in.
-Because the air travels from high pressure to low pressure.
-This treats the sleep apnea brilliantly.
+When the outside pressure of your body is higher than the pressure in your lungs, the machine will force air in because the air travels from high pressure to low pressure.
+The machine treats sleep apnea brilliantly.

-There are a few types of positive airway pressure therapy and I'll just discuss them with you now because it can be a little bit confusing for someone, but it's important to understand the different forms of the therapy.
+There are a few types of positive airway pressure therapy, and I’ll discuss them with you now because it can be confusing for someone, but it’s essential to understand the different forms of the therapy.